An inspiring person is holding a plant in the dirt, showcasing an encouraging example.

 The responsibility to play a leading role in reducing environmental degradation can no longer be “morally offset” by the noble cause of saving lives.
 The sector must become part of the solution to decarbonise by 2050.
 If emissions are not brought down to net zero by then, the science basically says it’s game over.
 Dr. David Pencheon, Professor at the University of Exeter and former Director of Sustainability at the National Health Service of the United Kingdom.

-Once an organisation has acknowledged the climate crisis and the impact on its beneficiaries, and has raised awareness internally and at the highest-level of management, a strategic commitment that rallies the whole entity and aligns the organisation’s actions naturally follows.
+Once an organisation has acknowledged the climate crisis and the impact on its beneficiaries, has raised awareness internally and at the highest-level of management, a strategic commitment that rallies the whole entity and aligns the organisation’s actions naturally follows.
 From awareness comes commitment, and from strong commitment comes concrete action.

 Cover photo © Kastur Laxmi Mohit/Unsplash.